 Faith In Action Volunteers

-Faith in Action Volunteers serves more than 400 registered participants ages 60+ with 300 active, trained volunteers.
-Some volunteer opportunities include providing transportation to medical appointments and Grocery Day, facilitating social and cultural programming and helping build wheelchair ramps with area youth.
-A 90-minute orientation is required for Faith in Action Volunteers.
+Faith in Action Volunteers serves more than 400 registered participants ages 60+.
+Some volunteer opportunities include providing transportation to medical appointments, Grocery Day, shopping from a list, facilitating social and cultural programming and helping build wheelchair ramps with area youth.

 The CHOW (Community Hunger Outreach Warehouse) Program offers food assistance to individuals and families in Broome County.
-Volunteer opportunities include driving, helping the CHOW Warehouse, cleaning, assisting in the referral office, planting the CHOW Farm and assisting in various food drives.
+Volunteer opportunities include helping in Food Pantries, Community Meals, the CHOW Warehouse and the referral office.

 Jail Ministry Program